akankshagadiya/Lead-Scoring-Logistic-Regression/README.md

 8. Precision – Recall:
 This method was also used to recheck and a cut off of 0.41 was found with Precision around 73% and recall around 75% on the test data frame.

-It was found that the variables that mattered the most in the potential buyers are (In descending order):
+It was found that the most important factors to identify potential buyers are (In descending order):

 1. The total time spend on the Website.

 2. Total number of visits.

 3. When the lead source was: